KacperPaszkowski/face-recognition/README.md

 # realtime-face-recognition

-# 1. Encoding faces
+# 1. face-encoding.py

 For encoding faces it's important to have that directory structure in project directory:

     project